Latent Guard: a Safety Framework for Text-to-image Generation: Related Work

 \textbf{Towards Safe Image Generation\ \ } Information on safety measures in commercial products is limited.
 It appears that blacklists for unsafe concepts are used for Midjourney and Leonardo.ai~\cite{Eileen_2023,Staff_2023}.
 In DALL-E 3~\cite{DALLE3}, they employ a combination of blacklists, LLM preprocessing, and image classification.
 A similar approach is proposed in publicly-released works~\cite{markov2023holistic}.
 Instead, the \texttt{diffusers} library uses an NSFW classifier on generated images~\cite{von-platen-etal-2022-diffusers}.
 Safe Latent Diffusion~\cite{schramowski2023safeSLD} manipulates the diffusion process to mitigate inappropriate image generation.
 While effective, this still requires to perform image synthesis, resulting in computational costs.
-Others~\cite{park2024localization} use inpainting to mask potentially unsafe content, or unlearn harmful concepts either in the diffusion model~\cite{zheng2023imma} or in the textual encoder~\cite{poppi2023removing}.
+Others~\cite{park2024localization} use inpainting to mask potentially unsafe content, or unlearn harmful concepts either in the diffusion model~\cite{zheng2023imma} or in the textual encoder~\cite{poppi2023removing}. \cite{li2024self} proposes to remove harmful concepts by manipulating image generation processes.
 These methods require expensive finetuning, while \methodname can be deployed in existing systems without further training.
 Moreover, we stress that our proposal tackles complementary aspects of safety, and as such it can be integrated with the aforementioned strategies.